abcxyz/abc/README.md

   files are staged during transformations before being written to the output directory.
 Use `--log-level` verbosity of `info` or higher to see the locations of the directories.
-- `--no-prompt`: normally, the user will be prompted for inputs that are needed by the template but are not supplied by `--inputs`.
-This flag will skip such prompting and just fail if there are any missing inputs.
+- `--prompt`: the user will be prompted for inputs that are needed by the template but are not supplied by `--inputs`.

 #### Logging